kelmer44/flickr-test/README.md

 Test app that consumes flickr photo search API.

-Only library in use is Google Architecture Components Lifecycle Extensions & ViewModel.
+Only library in use is Google Architecture Components Lifecycle Extensions & ViewModel (which I was confirmed could be used)

 Custom implementations for
  * HTTP Client